project-alice-assistant/HermesLedControl/README.md

 # Customize

 You have to/can customize the leds, depending on what leds hardware you have.
-By default it will run for the 3 leds respeaker 2 with a custom pattern.
+By default it is set for the 3 leds respeaker 2 with a custom pattern.
 To change this:

 ```
 sudo systemctl stop snipsledcontrol